-The point of testimonial videos is to create an engaging, medium length video.
-Involving a direct address, they are supposed to make an emotional connect with your audience through your clients.
-Testimonials are of three sub types:
+The point of testimonial videos is to create an engaging, medium-length video.
+Involving a direct address, they are supposed to make an emotional connection with your audience through your clients.
+Testimonials are of three sub-types:

 1. Customer Testimonials: To the point Q&A interview with customers.

 2. Customer Reviews : A general review by the customer, in a candid fashion.

 3. Case Study Narrative:Involves a specific narrative to draw a conclusion through customer interviews and stats.

 Customer testimonials and videos make a strong case for your product and it's essential to maintain a library of the same.
 Videos have an information retention rate of 96% and according to Wyzowl 79% of respondents stated that video testimonials are their preferred way of product discovery.
 They can be used as centerpiece content for websites, sent to prospects, and also used as branding vehicles.

 Demo videos, just like the product explainer videos are centered around your product.
 Instead of a general overview, for the awareness phase, demo videos are an in-depth video of your product.
 At this stage, the lead needs a nudge to convert.
 So, a demo video is a nudge in that direction by glorifying your product.

 Demo videos show all or most of the features of your product.
 So, they should include the product or service.
 They should include the various use cases of your product.
 A demo video could also be a guide along unboxing video.